Sell More by Losing Faster

 1. Figure out where YOU stand

-- Login to your CRM
+1. Login to your CRM

-- Run a report that tells you how long you’re spending in the Discovery phase of sales cycles for deals you end up losing
+2. Run a report that tells you how long you’re spending in the Discovery phase of sales cycles for deals you end up losing

-- Run the same report for the deals you end up winning
+3. Run the same report for the deals you end up winning

-- Calculate the ratio of those average time frames (i.e. #2/#3).
+4. Calculate the ratio of those average time frames (i.e. #2/#3).

 One of my friends is a senior sales leader at e-commerce giant Shopify.
 She shared with me that, as part of their focus on sales execution and continuous improvement, they measure a statistic called “Time to Lose” or TTL.
 By incorporating statistical standards for how long an opportunity should be open before it either moves up or out of their sales pipeline, they are more easily able to maintain an objective view of the efficiency of their sales team.

-As alluded to above, there are many cognitive biases that cause sales reps to spend more time losing deals than winning them.
-Among them, confirmation bias (AKA: “Happy Ears”) is one of the most prevalent.
-Confirmation bias is the tendency to search for, interpret, favor, and recall information in a way that confirms or strengthens one’s prior personal beliefs or hypotheses.
-For example, if a customer that showed good initial interest in your solution hasn’t returned your dozens of calls, you might assume that they are “just busy” and fully intend to respond soon.
-If you or your team members are struggling to look at your sales opportunities with objectivity, I’ve shared three counter-intuitive declarations you can make to your customer during the initial stages of the discovery process that will immediately help you find that much-needed resolve.
+For example, if a customer who showed initial interest in your solution hasn’t returned your dozens of calls, you might assume that they are “just busy” and fully intend to respond soon.
+If you’re struggling to look at your sales opportunities with objectivity, I’ve shared three counter-intuitive declarations you can make to your customer during the initial stages of the discovery process that will immediately help you find that much-needed resolve.

 Discovery is arguably the most critical stage of any sales cycle.
 Besides the content and context we reap during this stage, the amount of time we spend in it can tell us a great deal about our probability of success later on.
 The key to ensuring you stay on track is using data to stay focused when happy ears and cognitive bias threaten to derail your sales cycle.
 This will not only preserve your precious bandwidth but ensure you have a cohort of wildly successful customers to advocate on your behalf.